How to keep employees happy

-If you want to know how to make employees happy, first you must understand each employee’s workplace personality profile so that you place them in a position befitting their skills and disposition.
-Create protocol for hiring, training and promotions that assesses an employee’s DISC profile (an employee’s dominance, influence, steadiness and conscientiousness) – categories derived from Dr. William Marston’s behavioral dimensions.
+If you want to know how to keep employees happy, you must first understand them.
+Getting to know your employees not only helps you place them in a position befitting their skills and disposition, but can also give you the information you need to reward them in ways that will inspire them the most.
+Create protocol for hiring, training and rewards and promotions that assesses an employee’s DISC profile (an employee’s dominance, influence, steadiness and conscientiousness) – categories derived from Dr. William Marston’s behavioral dimensions.

 People who operate best when allowed to be direct, results-oriented, decisive and competitive are often skilled negotiators, problem-solvers, managers and leaders.